wangtongada/HyRS/README.md

 supp is the minimal support, which can be set to 5% or 10%.
 Nrules is the size of the rule space, which can be set to 5000 or 10000

 See the example.ipynb file for an example of how to use the model.

+## Contact

+I don't actively check github.
+If you have questions, please email me at tong-wang@uiowa.edu